 Color lines, certainly, had already been crossed by 1954.
 Jackie Robinson, for example, had made history on the baseball field the previous decade.

-But for those who resisted integration, watching a sport was very different than sending a child to school.
+But for those who resisted integration, watching a sport was very different from sending a child to school.
 Because opposition was fierce, those who fought for integration faced tremendous hardships.
-Often they lost jobs, were denied credit and were ostracized in white and sometimes even black society.
+Often they lost jobs, were denied credit and were ostracized in white—and sometimes even black—society.

 The half-century since Brown has been a series of gains and losses, from segregation to integration and on to a new kind of segregation.
-Other movements — feminism, the fights for other minority rights, gay rights, advocacy by and on behalf of people with disabilities — were aided, bolstered and fueled by Brown.
+Other movements—feminism, the fights for other minority rights, LGBT rights, the rights of people with disabilities—were aided, bolstered and fueled by Brown.
 And while Brown focused on schools, it also helped in the fight for desegregation of everything from public golf courses to public buses.

 On one hand, Brown remains the hallmark of the promise of equality for this nation.
 On the other, Brown's promise remains, if not broken, certainly unfulfilled.